ialhashim/PyEXR/README.md

 # PyEXR
 Loading OpenEXR (.exr) images using Python.

 It is basically a Python binding for tinyexr.
 Use CMake to build the module (uses pybind11).
 Installation script is not there, you can simply copy the resulting python module files.
+Supports loading functionality, saving can be easily added (pull requests welcome!).

 # Usage
 ```python